mpolitzer/grub-iso-multiboot/readme.md

 ![preview](preview.png?raw=true "pick your poison")

-Auto detect and create entries for .iso files in /iso/
++ Auto detect and create entries for .iso files in /iso/
++ Preserves the iso boot options!
++ Small and lean, few entries lots of images
++ For a new iso, same script.
+No need to tweak around.

 Guide
 -----